 Normally credit for architecture courses taken at international universities is not transferable.
-However, it is advised that all applicants submit a course evaluation list to the assistant director of the school for review and assessment, including course title, course description, and grades received.
-No credit will be given for courses with grades less than "C." A portfolio of work is required for students seeking credit for studio courses taken elsewhere.
-If possible, a personal interview with the assistant director of the school is advised.
+However, it is advised that all applicants submit a course evaluation list to the school's Admissions Adviser for review and assessment, including course title, course description and grades received.
+No credit will be given for courses with grades less than C. A portfolio of work is required for students seeking credit for studio courses taken elsewhere.
+If possible, a personal interview with the school's Admissions Adviser is advised.

-Applications for international students, plus course evaluation sheets and portfolio, must be received by May 15 for summer entry or fall semester entry.
-For further information, contact the Admissions Office.
+Applications for international students, plus course evaluation sheets and portfolio, must be received by May 15 for summer entry or Fall Semester entry.
+For further information, contact the university Admissions Office.

-Summer Studio Program-Theory of Architecture I, II
+Summer Studio Program-First Year Design Studio I and II

 All transfer, postundergraduate, change of major, and NAAB transfers without studio work must apply for the summer studio.
 The application must be received by May 15.
 Students who successfully complete the summer studio program are admitted to the Architecture major during the fall semester.
 Admission requirements for the summer studio program include completion of six semester hours of English composition, completion of five semester hours of calculus or physics, and a minimum grade point average of 2.75 with at least 24 semester hours of completed work.
 Students with completed course and hour requirements are rank ordered by grade point average.
-Space available is limited to approximately thirty students each year.
+Space available is limited to approximately 30 students each year.
 Notification occurs during the last week in May.

-Refer to either pages 64 or 79-80 of this Catalog for specific information on the Writing-Intensive Course Requirement.
+Refer to either pages 64 or 84-85 of this Catalog for specific information on the Writing-Intensive Course Requirement.